rcruces/R-plots/R-dendrograms/readme.md

 Analyses of Phylogenetics and Evolution: `ape` library
 ------------------------------------------------------

-`ape` library plots the dendrograms with different output types. &gt; Note: plot as.phylo does not allow horiz=FALSE
+`ape` library plots the dendrograms with different output types.

+>  Note: plot as.phylo does not allow horiz=FALSE

 ``` r
 library(ape)